seshachalam-yv/gardener-extension-provider-gcp/hack/api-reference/api.md

 </em>
 </td>
 <td>
-<p>RetentionType specifies the type of retention for the backup bucket.</p>
+<p>RetentionType specifies the type of retention for the backup bucket.
+Currently allowed values are:
+- &ldquo;bucket&rdquo;: The retention policy applies to the entire bucket.
+Future plans include:
+- &ldquo;object&rdquo;: The retention policy applies to individual objects within the bucket.</p>
 </td>
 </tr>
 <tr>